Women's Boat to Gaza

 The Women's Boat to Gaza (WBG) was an initiative by the Freedom Flotilla Coalition in 2016 to challenge the Israeli naval blockade of the Gaza Strip.
 The WBG consisted of an entirely female crew and one ship, Zaytouna-Oliva.
 It started from Barcelona on 14 September 2016 and visited Ajaccio, Corsica and Messina, Sicily along the way.
-On 5 October 2016, the Israeli Navy intercepted the Women's Boat to Gaza and detained its crew members, who were taken to the Israeli port of Ashdod.
+On 5 October 2016, the Israeli Navy intercepted the Women's Boat to Gaza some 14 miles outside the 20-mile "Security Zone" off the Palestinian coast, and detained its crew members, who were taken to the Israeli port of Ashdod.
 The activists were subsequently deported to their home countries.

 Goals and objectives

 The Freedom Flotilla Coalition launched the Women's Boat to Gaza to raise awareness of the role of women in advancing the Palestinian struggle in the Palestinian Territories and diaspora.
 The Women's Boat to Gaza also supported the goals of the Boycott, Divestment and Sanctions campaign: